December 2020 - Overview for the Month

-The month of December is dedicated to the Immaculate Conception, which is celebrated on December 8.
-The first 24 days of December fall during the liturgical season known as Advent and are represented by the liturgical color purple.
+The month of December is dedicated to the Immaculate Conception.
+The first 24 days of December fall during the liturgical season known as of Advent and are represented by the liturgical color purple — a symbol of penance, mortification and the sorrow of a contrite heart.
 The remaining days of December mark the beginning of the Christmas season.
 The liturgical color changes to white or gold — a symbol of joy, purity and innocence.

 The feasts on the General Roman Calendar celebrated during the month of December are:

 8. IMMACULATE CONCEPTION OF MARY, Solemnity

 13. THIRD SUNDAY OF ADVENT, GUADETE SUNDAY, Sunday